 (c) Liselotte Hjorth (re-election, the Nomination Committee's proposition),

-(d) Lars Holmgren (re-election, the Nomination Committee's proposition),
+(d) Göran Larsson (re-election, the Nomination Committee's proposition),

-(e) Göran Larsson (re-election, the Nomination Committee's proposition),
+(e) Kia Orback Pettersson (re-election, the Nomination Committee's proposition),

-(f) Kia Orback Pettersson (re-election, the Nomination Committee's proposition), and
+(f) Charlotta Wikström (re-election, the Nomination Committee's proposition), and

-(g) Charlotta Wikström (re-election, the Nomination Committee's proposition).
+(g) Ingalill Berglund, (new election, the Nomination Committee's proposition).

-The Board of Directors proposes a dividend of SEK 2.00 per share.
-The record date for dividend is proposed to be Monday 2 May 2016.
-If the Annual General Meeting resolves in accordance with the Board's proposal, the dividend is estimated to be paid out by Euroclear Sweden AB on Friday 6 May 2016.
+Item 9 b) The Board of Directors proposes a dividend of SEK 2.00 per share.
+The record date for dividend is proposed to be Thursday 27 April 2017.
+If the Annual General Meeting resolves in accordance with the Board of Directors’ proposal, the dividend is estimated to be paid out by Euroclear Sweden AB on Wednesday 3 May 2017.

-- an annual amount of SEK 200,000 (unaltered) shall be paid to members of the Board of Directors who are not employed by the company, and that an annual amount of SEK 450,000 (unaltered) shall be paid to the Chairman of the Board of Directors,
+- an annual amount of SEK 220,000 (SEK 200,000) shall be paid to members of the Board of Directors, who are not employed by the company, and that an annual amount of SEK 475,000 (450,000) shall be paid to the Chairman of the Board of Directors,

-- an annual amount of SEK 40,000 per assignment (an increase of SEK 10,000 per assignment, totally SEK 90,000) shall be paid to members of the Board of Directors, who are not employed by the company, for work in committees established by the Board of Directors,
+- an annual amount of SEK 40,000 per assignment (unaltered) shall be paid to members of the Board of Directors, who are not employed by the company, for work in committees established by the Board of Directors,

 - remuneration to the auditors during the term of office shall be paid by approved accounts.

-The Nomination Committee proposes that Charlotte Axelsson (elected 2014), Joachim Gahm (elected 2011), Liselotte Hjorth (elected 2014), Lars Holmgren (elected 2011), Göran Larsson (elected 2013), Kia Orback Pettersson (elected 2010) and Charlotta Wikström (elected 2009) are re-elected as members of the Board of Directors until the close of the next Annual General Meeting.
+Item 13 The Nomination Committee proposes that Charlotte Axelsson (elected 2014), Joachim Gahm (elected 2011), Liselotte Hjorth (elected 2014), Göran Larsson (elected 2013), Kia Orback Pettersson (elected 2010) and Charlotta Wikström (elected 2009) are re-elected as members of the Board of Directors and that Ingalill Berglund is elected as new member of the Board of Directors until the close of the next Annual General Meeting.

 Further information regarding the proposed members of the Board of Directors is available on the company’s website at www.kungsleden.se.

-On 31 January 2016, Gösta Welandson with companies, Länsförsäkringar Fonder, Olle Florén with companies and Andra AP-fonden were among the largest shareholders of the company in terms of votes that also have notified their interest to participate in the nomination work for the Annual General Meeting 2017.
+Item 15 On 31 January 2017, Gösta Welandson with companies, Länsförsäkringar Fonder, Olle Florén with companies and Andra AP-fonden were among the largest shareholders of the company in terms of votes that also have notified their interest to participate in the nomination work for the Annual General Meeting 2018.
 These shareholders have nominated the following individuals as representatives to the Nomination Committee: Göran Larsson (Gösta Welandson with companies), Eva Gottfridsdotter-Nilsson (Länsförsäkringar Fonder), Krister Hjelmstedt (Olle Florén with companies) and Martin Jonasson (Andra AP-fonden).
-Furthermore, in accordance with the instruction for the Nomination Committee, shall the Chairman of the Board of Directors be a member of the Nomination Committee.
+Furthermore, in accordance with the instruction for the Nomination Committee, the Chairman of the Board of Directors shall be a member of the Nomination Committee.

-The Nomination Committee proposes that the company shall have a registered accounting firm as auditor and that the registered accounting firm Ernst & Young AB shall be elected as auditor for the period until the close of the Annual General Meeting 2017.
+Item 16 The Nomination Committee proposes, in accordance with the audit committee’s recommendation, that the company shall have a registered accounting firm as auditor and that the registered accounting firm Ernst & Young AB shall be elected as auditor for the period until the close of the next Annual General Meeting 2018.
 Ernst & Young AB has informed that they will appoint the chartered auditor Ingemar Rindstig to the auditor-in-charge if Ernst & Young AB is elected as auditor.

-The Board of Directors proposes that the Annual General Meeting resolves on the following guidelines concerning remuneration and other terms of employment to the senior executives.
+Item 17 The Board of Directors of Kungsleden proposes that the Annual General Meeting resolves on the following guidelines concerning remuneration and other terms of employment to the senior executives.
 In this context, "senior executives" refers to the CEO and other executive employees in the Kungsleden group.
-Please note that the number of individuals qualifying as senior executives presently amounts to ten.
+Please note that the number of individuals qualifying as senior executives presently amounts to eight.

-The guidelines for remuneration also applies for the members of the Board in the extent they receive remuneration for services provided for the Kungsleden group outside their directorship.
+The guidelines for remuneration also applies for the members of the Board to the extent they receive remuneration for services provided for the Kungsleden group outside their directorship.

-The remuneration forms shall therefor be market-based, simple and transparent.
+The remuneration shall therefore be market-based, simple and transparent.
 The remuneration to the senior executives shall generally consist of a fixed part and a variable part.
-The variable part shall be based on the senior executives individual performance in relation to in advanced established standard of result.
-The standard of result shall be simple, transparent and measurable.
+The variable part shall be based on the senior executives’ individual performance in relation to established targets or linked to the Kungsleden share’s total shareholder return.
+The targets shall be simple, transparent and measurable.

-For variable remuneration shall the maximum outcome be determined to a certain limit.
+For variable remuneration the maximum outcome shall have a cap.

-The fixed remuneration to senior executives shall be market adapted and be based on competence, responsibility, level of experience and performance.
+The fixed remuneration to senior executives shall be in line with the market and be based on competence, responsibility, level of experience and performance.

 Main conditions for non-monetary benefits, pensions, termination and severance payment